trosie3/UofODataViz_Final_Project/Queries/database_instructions.md

  - endpoint: 'dataviz.c6b1qjayiqhf.us-west-2.rds.amazonaws.com'
  - postgres / postgres
  - password (see config) shared config sperately via slack channel as gitignore will keep it from uploading to github
-- first person to connect to live database: use schema to set up tables, upload color/breed labels csvs, run colab notebooks (both data cleaning and mlmodel) to pull in the rest of the tables
+- first person to connect to live database: use schema to set up tables, upload color/breed labels csvs, run colab notebooks (both data cleaning and ML model) to pull in the rest of the tables

 ## To create a local a local data instead of linking to cloud database
 - pgAdmin4
 - create new database
 - open query tool
 - use schema to create tables
-- upload csvs in 'data' folder into tables, and run colab notebooks to download table data that way
+- upload CSVs in 'data' folder into tables, and run Colab notebooks to download table data that way

 ## To connect to database in colab use the following code:
 - imports
         import pandas as pd
-        import sqlalchemy
+        import SQLAlchemy
-        from sqlalchemy import create_engine
+        from SQLAlchemy import create_engine

         from getpass import getpass
         password = getpass('Enter database password')